Since the industrial revolution and the invention of computers, many jobs have moved to a more sedentary method.

 Sitting for prolonged periods of time has a tendency to take a toll on our mental endurance.
 It’s easy to start the day motivated and begin checking things off your to-do list.
-However, after a few hours most of us have a tendency slow down and become distracted.
+However, after a few hours, most of us have a tendency to slow down and become distracted.

 Sitting at your desk allows you to become less alert and too comfortable.

 If you switch to a standing desk, the simple act of standing will keep you alert for longer.
 You’ll keep a clearer mind for your busy day and instead of being drained by sitting, you’ll find rejuvenation in your sitting breaks instead.

 As mentioned, sitting for long periods of time isn’t exactly a natural position for the human body.
 More often than not, the longer we sit the worst our postures get.

 If you’ve never noticed it yourself, next time you’re sitting for a little while, take time to reevaluate your posture.
 You’ll likely find that even if you start sitting up straight, you’ll begin to slouch, slump down in your chair, or begin switching leg and body positions out of discomfort.